 All the exercises mentioned below come in a package with an integrated mobility exercise.
 After you perform the main task during your rest time you do your mobility exercise.
 For example, after a set of Cossack Squat, you do a set of Twist Squat.
 Integrated mobility exercises are something I got introduced through Gymnasticbodies program, and I think they perfectly fit into this story.

 The number of repetitions and whether you are going to use additional weight or not depends on your fitness level and goal.
 Usually, for muscular endurance, you would like to keep the reps in a range of 12-15 rep per leg.
-Of course, you might need to build it up slowly if you have lack of ankle and hip mobility and inadequate muscle strength.
+Of course, you might need to build it up slowly if you have a lack of ankle and hip mobility and inadequate muscle strength.

 Great name for a great exercise.
 Because of the nature of the activity, your leg strength and flexibility, hip mobility and core stability get challenged at the same time.
 Another thing I like about this exercises is the scalability in the intensity, which allows to make it as easy or hard as you want without adding lots of weights on your shoulders.